 Quality Control Goes Global

 EFMD Global has provided quality benchmarks since 1972.
-With nearly 1,000 members spanning 92 countries, it’s built the infrastructure that makes borderless education possible.
+With nearly 1,000 members spanning 92 countries, it has built the infrastructure that makes borderless education possible.
 EQUIS accreditation assesses every facet, from governance to corporate ties.

 The EFMD Programme Accreditation System (EPAS) takes a different approach, focusing on individual programs rather than entire institutions.
 Both systems create shared quality metrics that unify business curricula worldwide.
 No more wondering if your MBA from Mumbai stacks up against one from Manchester.